telerik/kendo-react-layout/docs/panelbar/index.md

 ### Events

-The PanelBar is designed as a stateless component.
+The PanelBar is stateless.
 To store its state and configuration properties, wrap it in a high-order component.

 The [`onSelect`]({% slug api_panelbar_kendouiforreact %}#onselect-function) event fires each time a user selects a PanelBar item.
 This is handled by the parent component.